Boxing Day in Perth is one of the best times in the year for getting some of the best bargains of the year.

 If you'd like to make the most out of your Boxing Day experience this year without getting into debt or coming home worried about your bank statement, here are some tips.

 - Create a budget.
 A budget is a great way to forecast how much you're going to spend, so you only bring that amount of money with you which eliminates any impulse purchases.

 - List the items you want to buy.
 Part of creating a budget is knowing what you want so you don't buy anything you don't need.
 Look through your wardrobe and make a list of any clothes or accessories you're missing.

 - Get there early.
 Whether you're doing your shopping online or at a physical store, the earlier you are the more choices you have.
-Always know what time the sale starts, when the doors will open and remember that if you're going into a physical store to allocate time to find parking.
+Always know what time the sale starts or when the doors will open and remember if you're going into a physical store to allocate time to find parking.

 - Be familiar with the exchange and returns processes.
 Boxing Day sales are the perfect recipe for impulse buys.
 To safeguard against any disappointment when you make it home, ensure that you know the returns or exchange policies.
 In many cases sale items will have limitations placed on them in terms of returns or exchange policies, so know if this is the case before you pay.